7 things to know about college disability services

 in high school, you’ve been able to play a role in the process.
 You’ve had access to the people who are providing supports and services.
 And you’ve been able to monitor how well those supports

-are being implemented.
+are being implemented

-are no IEPs or special education in college.
+.
 For some parents, that can be hard to adjust to at first.
 Still, almost all colleges have a disability services office for students with learning and thinking differences.

 Here are seven things to know about college disability services, and how they differ from high school.